 Would it be reasonable to use the mean of the above data to budget the monthly electricity cost for the next year?
 Explain your answer.

 2) A researcher hypothesizes that electrical stimulation will result in a decrease in food intake (in this case, chocolate chips) in rats.
-Rats undergo surgery where an electrode is implante.
+Rats undergo surgery where an electrode is implanted.
 Following a ten day recovery period, rats are tested for the number of chocolate chips consumed during a 10 minute period of time both with and without electrical stimulation.
 Compute the appropriate t-test for the data provided below.